nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### 2.3.1.
 Challenge Overview

 For this challenge we were supposed to enable playpack in an efficent way so the user can skip to a certain part of the song.
 This makes our previous choice of CTR important, as this enables parallell encryption.
 Had we used CBC for instance, would this not be possible as it must be done sequentially.
 To use this property we needed to find a way to grab certain blocks of the encryption and decrypt them.
 This is different than we did before, as we by default decrypt from start to finish.
 To solve this challenge only code on the client side was changed.
 You could argue that we only need to encrypt certain parts of the song on the server side.
 However, that would mean that the user need to include the playback time in the get request itself, which in many cases is unreasonable.
 Also, what if the user wants to suddenly start the song at the start?
 Then we will need to do a new request, thereby adding additional time before the song is ready.
-Even though we in our application only allow the user to choose a certain point in the song once, this having the whole song and only encrypting what we need it the most reasonable choise.
+In our solution, we only allow the user to choose a certain point in the song once.
+However, this illustrates how we can efficently decrypt only parts of the song, and is suitable for demonstration purposes.

 Additionaly, we added the concept of family sharing, where individual users can be members of the same family, and a protected song is accessible to all family members without modification.
 Each user still keeps their own secret key, but we also adds the consept of a family key shared among all members of a family.
 Only invited people can be a part of a family and the family key replaces the secret key when checking for authenticity of the document.
 You could also do this without a family key, just allowing users in a given family to access the songs other family members has in the DB.
 However, this does not provide the authenticity we want when requesting songs, and thus a family key solution was implemented.